Earth Notes: Solar Powered Schools (2012)Updated 2024-02-19.

 The cell and meter are in a clear plastic box stuck to opposite sides.
 Covering the cell with a hand has the meter drop back to zero.
 To get FSD (full-scale deflection) at (say) V=2.5V implies a 10kΩ series resistor.
 The meter can probably stand 100% overcurrent for a while.
-So something close to this or a little higher is probably fine, while giving decent needle movement even if not in bright sun.
+So a resistor value close to this or a little higher is probably fine.
+It will allow decent needle movement even if not in bright sun.

 Not Just Solar